deadlydog/NotifyWhenMicrosoftOutlookReminderWindowIsOpen/ReadMe.md

 ### Older versions of Outlook

 Recent versions of Outlook have the text `Reminder(s)` in the reminders window that pops up.
-If you are using an older version of Outlook, or want to use this app to monitor a different application, you can change the `Window title text to match against` and `Outlook process name` in the settings.
+If you are using an older version of Outlook, or want to use this app to monitor a different application, you can adjust the `Window Detection Settings`.
-The alerts will trigger whenever a window with the specified text in it's title is open, and it belongs to a process with the matching process name.
+The alerts will trigger whenever a window whose title contains the specified text is open, and it belongs to a process with the matching process name.

 ## How To Run The App